sealuzh/user-satisfaction/README.md

 This replication package offers the raw data used for all the analysis carried out in the paper, as well the [Python script][python] used to compute and plot the results.

-For a detailed description of the computed code metrics, please refers to [this link] (https://github.com/sealuzh/user_quality/wiki/Code-Quality-Metrics)
+For a detailed description of the computed code metrics, please refers to [this link](https://github.com/sealuzh/user_quality/wiki/Code-Quality-Metrics).

 ## Main Contributors